iAli61/RAG-Workshop/RAG_v2/workshop_demo_plan.md

   - Strategic Reordering (reference #59: "Advanced RAG Series: Retrieval - Latest and Greatest")
   - Extractive Compression (Section: Post-Retrieval Enhancement, reference #16: "8 Retrieval Augmented Generation (RAG) Architectures", reference #60: "Mastering Advanced RAG Techniques")

+* **Status**: [COMPLETED]
+* **File Generated**: demo_06_context_compression.ipynb
+* **Completion Date**: 2025-10-15
+* **Notes**: Successfully implemented context compression and strategic reordering to address the "lost in the middle" problem.
+Created custom SentenceCompressionProcessor that performs sentence-level pruning by embedding and scoring each sentence against the query, keeping top 50% of sentences.
+Implemented StrategicReorderProcessor that places the most relevant chunk at the start and second-most relevant at the end, with remaining chunks in the middle.
+Combined all datasets (ML + Tech + Long-form = 14 documents) to create scenarios with 15 retrieved chunks.
+Notebook includes comprehensive comparison across three approaches (baseline, reordered, compressed+reordered), detailed visualizations showing attention patterns, token count analysis demonstrating 30-50% reduction, and LLM-as-judge evaluation.
+Demonstrated optimal pipeline: Compression → Reordering for maximum efficiency and quality.
+All implementation steps from the plan were executed as specified.

 ---

 ## **Demo #7: Corrective RAG (CRAG) - Self-Correcting Retrieval**